How Long Does it Take to Learn to Sing?

 HOW OFTEN ARE YOU PRACTICING?

 Be honest.
-I have a few students that come to me week after week and wonder why they're not mastering the techniques, and then they admit they haven't been practicing between lessons.
+I have a few students that sheepishly come to me week after week who they admit they haven't been practicing between lessons.
+They still make progress but it's of course slower than it would be if they practiced more often.

-It's similar to driving a car - the more driving you do, the easier it is and eventually you don't even have to think about the correct way to drive a car.
+It's similar to driving a car - the more driving you do, the easier it is and eventually you don't even have to think about the correct way to do it.
 Once you train your voice to sing with correct technique, the muscles will start to remember how you've been teaching them to work to create a specific sound.

-HOW REGULARLY ARE YOU HAVING LESSONS WITH YOUR TEACHER?
+ARE YOU HAVING LESSONS WITH a TEACHER? if so, how often?

 ARE YOU LISTENING?

 Often students fail to realise how far their voices have come.
+We can be improving without even realising it!
 A great idea is to record your lessons or practice sessions so you can compare the way you sound every few weeks.

-I sometimes ask my students to go back to certain songs they sung a number of months ago in order to show them how much easier they are to sing now and the difference in tone and strength from when they started.
+I also often ask my students to go back to certain songs they were singing a number of months ago in order to show them how much easier they are to sing now and the difference in tone and strength from when they started.